 Here are some illuminating statistics:

-Global Slavery Index estimates that there were 403,000 people living in modern slavery here in the United States in 2016.
-For every thousand people in the US, there are 1.3 victims of slavery.
+The Global Slavery Index estimates that as recently as 2016, there were 403,000 people living in modern slavery here in the United States.
+For every 1,000 people in the US, there are 1.3 victims of slavery.

-The 2018 GSI also provides estimates for 167 countries based on the proportion of the population to be in some form of modern slavery.
+The 2018 GSI also provides data for 167 countries based on the proportion of the population estimated to be in some form of modern slavery.

 The 10 countries with the highest prevalence of modern slavery:

 - South Sudan

 An analysis of the ten countries with the highest prevalence reveals a common connection between modern slavery and two external drivers: highly repressive regimes and/or armed conflict.

 How You Can Help